-Volunteer groups—usually from local companies, organizations, or service clubs—visit Project Angel Heart, take a tour to learn more about the organization, then get to work packing the supplemental nutrition bags that Project Angel Heart provides in addition to meals.
+Volunteer groups—usually from local companies, organizations, or service clubs—visit Project Angel Heart in Denver, take a tour to learn more about the organization, then get to work packing the supplemental nutrition bags that Project Angel Heart provides in addition to meals.
 These include breakfast bags, which go to clients who are severely underweight or malnourished (about 20 percent of meal recipients), and meal enhancement bags, which go to every client and contain fruit and milk/almond milk that match their dietary needs.
 The bags for Colorado Springs clients are sorted onto special racks.

 Dozens of distribution volunteers descend on Project Angel Heart’s Denver kitchen to pack all the meal bags for the week.
 They pull each meal that was cooked since the previous Thursday out of the freezer, pack one of each into a paper meal bag (making sure that the meals match each clients’ dietary restrictions), then sort the meal bags by location.
 All of the Colorado Springs meal bags go on special racks that get wrapped in plastic covers for transport.
 They’re also verified to make sure each Colorado Springs client and their diet is accounted for.

-He sends a text to the Colorado Springs office- “Leaving Denver.”
+He sends a text to the Colorado Springs office – “Leaving Denver.”
 Then he buckles his seatbelt and makes the one-and-a-half-hour (in good weather!) trip from Globeville to Colorado Springs.

-Mike and the freezer truck arrive at Care & Share Food Bank for Southern Colorado, a long-time partner in our Colorado Springs delivery operation.
+Mike and our freezer truck arrive at Care & Share Food Bank for Southern Colorado, a long-time partner in our Colorado Springs delivery operation.
 The massive food bank, which distributes 24.7 million pounds of food to hunger relief organizations and neighbors in Southern Colorado each year, donates a sizeable chunk of freezer and cooler space to Project Angel Heart for meal storage each week.
 Mike unloads the meals from the freezer truck, re-loads 20 empty racks from last week’s meal delivery back into the truck, and drives back to Denver.

 And then?
 All that work allows the real magic to happen… 250 Colorado Springs neighbors receive a bag full of tasty, nourishing meals!